Maze-Merch/productDetails/README.md

 ![Mobile Image](public/media/mobile.jpg)

-This app was built from scratch and bundled with Webpack.
+This app was built from scratch and bundled with Webpack and Babel.
 It simulates a single page experience (the product detail page) in a service oriented style where each service (of 4) is responsible for delivering the content+data for one module on the page in a microservices architecture.

 ## My Contribution to this Project